bcgov/von-agent-template/von-x-agent/config/README.md

 - name: my-permit.my-organization.ca
   version: '1.0.2'
   attributes:
-    corp_num:
-      label_en: Corporate Number
-      description_en: Corporate Number issued by the Registries
-      required: true
+    - corp_num
+    - legal_name
 ```
+Pretty simple!
 The following are notes about the example file above and `schemas.yml` files in general.

-- The entire `name` structure should be repeated for each type of Credential that is to be Issued by the Agent.
+- The entire `name` structure is repeated for each type of Credential that is to be Issued by the Agent.
 - The elements `name`, `version` and the `attributes` list (e.g. `corp_name` in the above example) correspond exactly to those same elements in a Hyperledger Indy schema.
-If the Indy schema structure evolves, the VON schema structure in this file will evolve to match.
+If the Indy schema structure evolves, the VON schema structure in this file will likely evolve to match.
 - The sub-elements within each `attribute` (`label_en`, etc.) are used in VON - they do not flow to the Hyperledger Indy schema.
 - The "_en" fields are localized (in this case for English).
 You can pass additional fields with different suffixes for other languages (e.g. "_fr") to enable localized presentation in OrgBook.

-A config file generator has been created that can be used to derive sections of the `services.yml` and `routes.yml` files from the `schemas.yml` file.
-That is done by adding some extra fields in this file (that are ignored by the VON Agent code).
-Those extra fields are documented in the section below on the config file generator.

   On Agent startup, the Agent reads the `schemas.yml` file and looks in it's Wallet for the corresponding Credential Definitions and Schemata.
 If it does not find them, the Agent publishes them to the Ledger.